 The following measurements will be reviewed to determine good standing for continued financial aid eligibility:

-• Quantitative (Pace): College credits completed and time frame needed to complete the degree
+• Quantitative (Pace): College credits completed, and time frame needed to complete the degree

 What are the standard requirements?